 I am a science writer, former massage therapist, and I was the assistant editor at ScienceBasedMedicine.org for several years.
 I have had my share of injuries and pain challenges as a runner and ultimate player.
 My wife and I live in downtown Vancouver, Canada.
 See my full bio and qualifications, or my blog, Writerly.
-You might run into me on Facebook and Google, but mostly Twitter.
+You might run into me on Facebook or Twitter.

 You can see why I thought it needed translation. 😜 I've added a few annotations in square brackets and footnotes.